xbdo01/docs/docs/Queue.md

 ## Rythm's Queue
 ---
   - If you try to play songs while another song is playing, or you try to play a playlist, Rythm will add those into a waiting queue.
-The order of the songs in queue is the order as you play them.
+The order of the songs in queue is the order you requested them.

   ![AddingToQueue](/img/docs/queue/add-to-queue.png)